Kennen Build Guide by PsiGuard

 Thank you for reading my Kennen guide!
 I hope I was able to help you become a better jungler and a smarter player.
 Feel free to leave me a comment if you have any questions, comments or criticism.
 I read all comments on my guides even if I don't respond to all of them.
 If you appreciated my guide or approve of my build, feel free to hit the green upvote button up top.

-A special thank you to those who have supported my guides with votes, Scout points and advice that have been instrumental in bringing my guides to the level of quality they are today.
+A special thank you to those who have supported my guides with votes, suggestions and advice that have been instrumental in bringing my guides to the level of quality they are today.

 |A very special thank you to Jovy for her wonderful graphics used in this guide as well as her help with coding all my guides.
 All the fancy headers, table of contents and most of the other graphics you see in my guides are from her.
 Be sure to check out some of her other work at her signature shop and her own guides!|